ramaroberto/neat-python/docs/module_summaries.rst

   .. py:exception:: InvalidFunctionError(TypeError, BadFunctionError)

-    Exception raised if an object to be added as a function is not usable.
-TODO: Add examples of why.
+    Exception raised if an object to be added as a function is not usable - for instance, if it is not a function (or `lambda`) or does not take any parameters.

   .. py:exception:: UnknownFunctionError(LookupError, BadFunctionError)